Back to Strength & exercise

 • Manage pain and improve mobility

-By doing exercises for your ankles and feet, you can also reduce your risk of falling.
+For example, doing exercises for your ankles and feet specifically has the added benefit of helping to reduce your risk of falling.

 Heel raises